Topological data analysis on noisy quantum computers: NISQ-TDA details

 This allows writing the \emph{full} boundary operator in terms of the above operator:

-where the $a_i$ are the Jordan--Wigner~\cite{jordan1928paulische} Pauli embeddings corresponding to the $n$-spin fermionic annihilation operators.
-The details of this fermionic boundary map representation, its correctness and a, $O(n)$-depth unitary circuit to construct it on a quantum computer are all presented in our prior work~\cite{akhalwaya2022representation}.
+where the $a_i$ are the Jordan--Wigner~\citep{jordan1928paulische} Pauli embeddings corresponding to the $n$-spin fermionic annihilation operators.
+This fermionic boundary map representation was presented in~\citep{cade2021complexity} and~\citep{akhalwaya2022representation}.
+For details on its correctness and $O(n)$-depth unitary circuit to construct it on a quantum computer, see~\cite{akhalwaya2022representation}.